Direkt zum Seiteninhalt springen

 Where are Europe and Africa headed?
 Looking out to 2030

-Megatrends Spotlight 31, 05.06.2024
+Megatrends spotlight 31, 05.06.2024

 Europe is about to elect a new parliament.
 Relations with Africa barely played a role in the election campaigns, even though they are crucial for making progress in important policy areas such as climate change and the shortage of skilled labour in Europe.
 Our strategic foresight process highlights trends that will shape relations between the two continents in the near future.
 In this Megatrends Afrika Spotlight, Karoline Eickhoff and Denis M. Tull report on where the journey is headed.